falkr/ttm4175/pages/prep-iot-mqtt.md

 sensors does not change.
 Also, each sensor sends every measurement only once (to the broker), which helps to save energy.

-Below you seen an example with two subscribers.
+Below you see an example with two subscribers.
 Only subscriber 2 receives the first published message.
 Subscriber 1 only receives it after it also subscribes.